 - Use the feed versions endpoint to specify a feed version by its unique SHA1 hash and download it.
 For example:

-Starting in seven days (on Thursday, June 23, 2022), Transitland will only allow users on a professional or enterprise tier account to download feeds using the second of those options.
-All registered developers, including those on the free tier, will still be able to use the first of those options.
+Starting in seven days (on Thursday, June 23, 2022), Transitland will only allow users on the Professional or Enterprise plan to download feeds using the second of those options.
+(As of July 19, 2022, non-commercial users on the Hobbyist/Academic plan are also being given this capability.)
+All registered developers, including those on the Free plan, will still be able to use the first of those options.

 We founded Transitland in 2014 to serve as "a community-edited data service aggregating transit networks across metropolitan and rural areas around the world."
 We've added, adjusted, and removed functionality over time.
 We've also supported Transitland's expenses and upkeep through a changing mixture of organizational sponsorship, charitable sponsorship, and customer revenue.
 We expect to continue to adjust Transitland's functionality and access policies over time to maintain and expand this platform as the best possible set of open transit and mobility APIs.
 Thanks to our users — both old and new, and on both free and paid plans — for making such good use of Transitland.